-If you are a “bored” board member, this article addresses how the financial process of your organization should operate and how it impacts you because you share the responsibilities for ensuring that proper financial controls are in place.
+This article addresses how the financial process of an NPO should operate and how that impacts board members who, collectively, share the responsibility of ensuring that proper financial controls exist.

-A well-considered budget is a key control for any non-profit organization.
+A well-considered budget is a key control for any NPO

-The budget should be prepared before the year begins, and is a representation of the results the organization expects to attain the following year.
-Setting aside the mechanics and processes of budget development, every board member should be able to look first to the bottom line of the budget to see what the expected result should be.
+The budget is a representation of the organization’s expected results for the upcoming year.
+It should be prepared before the year begins.
+Every board member should be able to look first to the bottom line of the budget to see the expected results.

-If the year-to-date budget and actual results are showing a net result close to the budget, then you can have some confidence that there have been no negative changes in the operations of the organization.
-However, if the results for the period are a significant variance from the budget, then you should be asking questions as to why and what is being done to correct the situation.
+A year-to-date budget with actual results that show a net result close to the budget can inspire confidence that there have been no negative changes in the organization’s operations.
+However, if the results for the period show a significant variance from the budget, then the board should be asking why and what is being done to correct course.

-Every board member can appreciate that if something goes wrong financially, and the board only finds out about the issue three months after the fact, the organization has lost precious time in responding to the situation.
+If things begin to go off the rails wrong financially and the board only finds out about it three months after the fact, the organization has lost precious time in responding to the situation.